Sewer Shark: Production

 The game originated on the cancelled VHS-based Control-Vision video game console.
 The video was split into four distinct tracks that were interleaved frame-by-frame, and the hardware would switch between tracks to, for example, show a turn being taken or ignored, along with the outcome of that decision (e.g. crashing into a wall).
 In converting the game to the Sega CD platform, Digital Pictures maintained this approach by having the console read all four tracks worth of data as a single continuous stream to minimize seek time on the CD.
 To work within the console's limitations, the developers wrote a custom video codec to highly compress the data streams so they could be read in realtime from the CD.
 This codec was also used in Night Trap and the Make My Video series, and an improved version was later used in Prize Fighter.
+A port was also planned for the Super NES CD-ROM before the system's cancellation.

+Digital Pictures president Tom Zito has identified Rob Fulop, Kenneth Melville, and Charlie Kelner as the three main creative minds behind Sewer Shark.
 The video footage in Sewer Shark was directed by visual effects artist John Dykstra.

-According to Digital Pictures president Tom Zito, Sewer Shark cost $3 million to develop.
+According to Zito, Sewer Shark cost $3 million to develop.

 Reception

 Sewer Shark is one of the Sega CD's best-selling games, with more than 100,000 units sold prior to having been bundled with the system.
-Over 500,000 copies were bundled with the Sega CD, while non-bundled copies grossed about $18 million in retail sales.In the end the game sold more than 750,000 copies.
+Over 500,000 copies were bundled with the Sega CD, while non-bundled copies grossed about $18 million in retail sales.
+In the end the game sold more than 750,000 copies.

 The game is on the Associated Press list of top ten video games from 1993.
 They called it "bizarre and wildly entertaining" and a must-have game for all Sega CD owners.